sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/quickstart.md

 # Quickstart for Batch Changes

-Get started and create your first [Sourcegraph batch change](index.md) in 10 minutes or less.
+Get started and create your first [batch change](index.md) in 10 minutes or less.

 ## Introduction